-HIST 1010 - WESTERN CIVILIZATION I (3/0/3)
+HIST 1010 - WESTERN CIVILIZATION I (3-0-3)

+Prerequisite: Successful completion of DVRE 0910 or satisfactory score on placement test.
 Intellectual, economic, social, and political developments as foundations and beginnings of the modern world from the ancient world to the mid-seventeenth century.
-HIST 101M is equivalent to this course.
+HIST 101M and HIST 101 are equivalent to this course.
 (540101)

-HIST 1020 - WESTERN CIVILIZATION II (3/0/3)
+HIST 1020 - WESTERN CIVILIZATION II (3-0-3)

+Prerequisite: Successful completion of DVRE 0910 or satisfactory score on placement test.
 Political, intellectual, social, and economic developments in the western world from the mid-seventeenth century to the present.
-HIST 102M is equivalent to this course.
+HIST 102M and HIST 102 are equivalent to this course.
 (540101)

-HIST 1500 - WORLD HISTORY I (3/0/3)
+HIST 1500 - WORLD HISTORY I (3-0-3)

+Prerequisite: Successful completion of DVRE 0910 or satisfactory score on placement test.
 Political, intellectual, social, and economic developments in world history from ancient world to 1500.
-This course was previously numbered HIST 1505.
-(540101)

-HIST 1510 - WORLD HISTORY II (3/0/3)
+HIST 1510 - WORLD HISTORY II (3-0-3)

+Prerequisite: Successful completion of DVRE 0910 or satisfactory score on placement test.
 Political, intellectual, social and economic developments in world history 1500 to present.
 (540101)

-HIST 2010 - AMERICAN HISTORY I (3/0/3)
+HIST 2010 - AMERICAN HISTORY I (3-0-3)

+Prerequisite: Successful completion of DVRE 0910 or satisfactory score on placement test.
 American history from the earliest times to 1876.
-HIST 201M is equivalent to this course.
+HIST 201M and HIST 201 are equivalent to this course.
 (540101)

-HIST 2020 - AMERICAN HISTORY II (3/0/3)
+HIST 2020 - AMERICAN HISTORY II (3-0-3)

+Prerequisite: Successful completion of DVRE 0910 or satisfactory score on placement test.
 American history from 1876 to the present.
-This course was previously numbered HIST 2560.
-HIST 202M is equivalent to this course.
+HIST 202M and HIST 202 equivalent to this course.
 (540101)

-INTEGRATED PRODUCTION TECHNOLOGIES
+INTEGRATED PRODUCTION TECHNOLOGY